 Once everyone is onboard, a mandatory safety drill will normally commence within a few hours.
 This is mandatory and should be taken seriously.
 After this formality you're free to start having a great time!

-In this event you should first try and call the cruise line.
+In this event you should first try to call the cruise line.
 There will normally be a number provided on your cruise documentation.

 Depending on the circumstances of why you missed the departure you will basically need to find a way to meet up with the ship at its next port of arrival.
 If you purchased travel insurance or chose the cruise line's air & cruise package, your expenses to catch up to the ship may be covered.

-In all cases, you can contact us for additional assistance.
+In all cases, you can contact your KB4 Travel travel expert for additional assistance.